SilverDragon135/Neo-Alias/Proposal.md

 NAC will be used to pay and trading with aliases.
 Expected total supply is 100 000 000 or 1 000 000 000 with 8 decimals.
 (The community decide)

 Expected NAC distribution:
+- 1% founder
 - 15% dev and marketing fund
 - 5% Neo.org
-- 5% CoZ
+- 0-5% CoZ
 - 50% ICO
-- 25% in first five years automatically added to fee pool and redistributed to NAC holders .
+- 24-29% staking rewards - in first five years automatically added to fee pool and redistributed to NAC holders .

+In case CoZ will be interested in becoming NAA, the 5% reserved to CoZ will be merged with staking rewards and CoZ would control dev fund.

 # Neo Account
 Neo account was inspired by PASC.
 It targets to simplify standard adress operations.
 Supports all NEP5 methods.
 Neo accounts will be tradable, non-expirable and free of charge.